userapp-io/userapp-python/README.md

 		else:
 			raise

-Setting `throw_errors` to `false` is more of a way to tell the client to be silent.
+Setting `throw_errors` to `False` is more of a way to tell the client to be silent.
 This will not throw any service specific exceptions.
 Though, it might throw a `userapp.UserAppException`.

 	result = api.user.save(user_id="invalid user id")